CarlOrff/archive/readme.md

  - Remove UTF-8 BOM from infile.
  - User agent avoids strings `archiv` and `wayback`.
  - Internet Archive via TLS URL.
- - Thumbnail if URL points to an an image.
+ - Thumbnail if URL points to an image.

 ### v1.3